starofrainnight/rabird.selenium/README.rst

 - Added force_get() method to webdriver, it will stop the page loading after page loading timeout exception happen, so that the next script could just run without break by that exception.
-- Provide recursive ability to all functions, it would iterate each frame and each window to find your elements and do the actions without switch frame manually, that could reduce a great lot jobs. webdriver.is_find_element_recursively to True to enable it.
 - Added ability to set element's attribute
-- Provided xpath_find(), xpath_find_all(), etc. For simply invoke xpath for recursively find elements.
+- Provided xpath_find(), xpath_find_all(), etc. For simply invoke xpath for recursively find elements. it would iterate each frame and each window to find your elements and do the actions without switch frame manually, that could reduce a great lot jobs.
 - Provided some advance UI class to wrap for some third-parties editors ( Just like TinyMCE )